“Everything you own must be able to fit in one suitcase; then your mind might be free.”

 - South of the Tropic of Capricorn.

-These areas include most of North America, Europe, East Asia, and the former Soviet Union.
+Areas with highly variable temperatures include most of North America, Europe, East Asia, and the former Soviet Union.
 (This is especially true in spring and fall).

 I also pack the following items in my luggage on almost every trip, even if I go somewhere where they do not seem appropriate for the climate.
 That way, I can always deal with unexpected situations: